gadf00/SmartPotSystem/README.md

 <h1>🌱 SmartPot System</h1>
-<p><strong>SmartPot System</strong> is a simple yet complete project designed to simulate an automated plant irrigation system capable of self-maintenance.
+<p><strong>SmartPot System</strong> is a simple yet complete project designed to simulate an automated plant irrigation system capable of almost completely self-maintaining.
 It was developed as part of the <strong>Serverless Computing for IoT</strong> course during the Computer Science Master's Degree program at <strong>UNISA</strong>.</p>
 <h1>Architecture</h1>
 <img src="images/ScIoT%20Architecture.png" alt="Architecture">
 <p>The architecture consists of several services working independently but in sync to let the system work as a whole.
 In the setting presented here, the system is composed of 2 pots and ideally each pot contains a single species of plant (Basil and Strawberry).</p>